aaronbaggett/youngmetro/README.md

 ***

-The **uiucthemes** package includes my collection of UIUC themed templates.

-Presently, only the UIUC Beamer Theme is embedded within the package.
+The **youngmetro** package is a semi-custom beamer theme for use in RStudio via R Markdown.
+This theme borrows heavily from the HSRM, sthlm, and Metropolis Beamer themes.

 ## UIUC Beamer Theme - Example